Privacy Cell copyright © 2021 Soren Stoutner.

 Modifications copyright © 2016,2021 Soren Stoutner.

-The resulting image is released under the GPLv3+ license.
+The resulting images are released under the GPLv3+ license.

 The following icons come from the Android Material icon set, which is released under the Apache License 2.0.
 They are unchanged except for layout information like color and size.
 Some of them have been renamed to match their use in the code.
 The original icons and names are shown below.